 The man was small in stature, of average height for a man, 5ft 8’inches, he was slender weighing around 140 pounds.
 Jamaicans made crude jokes of the two in there gossiping, saying Jeffrey was like a mouse on a huge loaf of bread.

 Chiquita’s caution came from not only their difference in size but also from the fact that Jeffery was a married man.
-That did not sit well with Chiquita, as well it should not, but according to Miss Junie and Jimmy, Chiquita’s family, Jeffery pursued Chiquita, telling her that he and the wife was having problems and that he hated her, she stole his money, moved in her awful children, (she had five, four before she knew him and they had one together) his into there home, she did not wash,cook or clean, she had boyfriends on the side who she would meet in the clubs which she frequented at nights, one who even came to his home and beat him up.
-She would drink and smoke and would put on her church hat and go to church on Sundays, badding up Jeffery to go with her.
+That did not sit well with Chiquita, as well it should not, but according to Miss Junie and Jimmy, Chiquita’s family, Jeffery pursued Chiquita, telling her that he and the wife was having problems and that he hated her, she stole his money, moved in her awful children, (she had five, four before she knew him and they had one together) into their home, she did not wash,cook or clean, she had boyfriends on the side who she would meet in the clubs which she frequented at nights, one who even came to his home and beat him up.
+She would drink and smoke and would put on her church hat and go to church on Sundays, badding (bullying) up Jeffery to go with her.

 He was frustrated and wanted to leave, but he did not know how, because so much of his life was tied up with her.
 He told Chiquita that he needed a reason to walk away from it all, and he found himself in love with Chiquita.
 He begged her to have him, and she relented, feeling sorry for him, and also beginning to fall for him.